mmlacak/crochess/docs/source/libcc/organization.rst

                                              CcPosDesc pd );

-Note, that ``append()`` :term:`method` depends only on :term:`entity` used to define said linked list, i.e. :c:`CcPosDesc`.
+Note, that ``append()`` :term:`method` depends only on :term:`entity` used to define said linked list, i.e. :c:struct:`CcPosDesc`.

 This is very different from similarly named function defined in ``cc_pos_utils``: